LuckyMax0722/MLGS_2023/README.md

 # MLGS_2023
-Programming assignments for a @ TUM.
+This is a repository for programming assignments for Machine Learning for Graphs and Sequential Data (IN2323) in TUM.